fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

 - Make sure to unmap the region once our transfer is complete
 - Lastly, call a Vulkan "flush" command to ensure our writes from the CPU are visible to the GPU as well

 This copy process is not complex at all - but the process of copying into device-local memory is considerably more involved.

-First, we will need to take our initial data ("stored" in either `gpu_resource_data_t` or `gpu_image_resource_data_t` structures) and copy them into `VkBuffer`s that we will be using as "staging" buffers.
+#### Copying Into Device-Local Memory for Buffers

+#### Copying Into Device-Local Memory for Images

+### Step 4: Destroying Vulkan Resources

+### Thread-Safety

+### Managing the Lifetime of Data and Resources

+### Conclusion